-portugal-best-cities-to-liveThe Portugal D7 Visa — sometimes referred to as the Portugal Retirement Visa or Passive Income Visa — is a residence visa that enables individuals who are not citizens of the EU/EEA/Switzerland to apply for residency in Portugal.
+portugal-best-cities-to-liveThe Portugal D7 Visa — sometimes called the Portugal Retirement Visa or Passive Income Visa — is a residence permit that enables non-EU citizens to apply for residency in Portugal.

 To be eligible, you must prove that you have a stable source of passive income.
 These funds can come from pensions, real estate, transferable equity, intellectual property, or financial investments.

-Established by the Portuguese government in 2007, the D7 Visa Portugal serves as a pathway to obtaining a permanent residency permit.
+Established by the Portuguese government in 2007, the D7 Visa Portugal is a pathway to obtaining a permanent residency permit.
 In the long run, it can be the first step in attaining Portuguese citizenship and a Portuguese passport.

 Navigating the intricacies of the D7 Visa application process can be complex, given its bureaucratic nature and the need for careful planning.
 That’s why hiring the services of a Portugal D7 Visa lawyer is invaluable in streamlining this journey.
-These experts not only guide you through the process but also provide insights into eligibility criteria and address any queries you may have.
+These experts guide you through the process, provide insights into eligibility criteria, and address any queries you may have.

 Why work with an immigration lawyer for your D7 Visa application?